Beaches (1988 film): Television remake

 Lifetime announced a remake of the film, which aired on January 22, 2017.
 The updated version was directed by Allison Anders with the script by Bart Barker and Nikole Beckwith, and Idina Menzel plays the role of C.C.
 Nia Long plays the role of Hillary alongside Menzel.
 The film includes the songs "Wind Beneath My Wings" and "The Glory of Love".

-Stage adaptation
+Stage musical adaptation

 A musical stage adaptation has been written, based on the book by Iris Rainer Dart, with lyrics and book by Dart and Thom Thomas (book) and music by David Austin.
 The musical premiered at the Signature Theatre, Arlington, Virginia in February 2014.
 The musical was directed by Eric D. Schaeffer, with Alysha Umphress as Cee Cee Bloom and Mara Davi as Bertie White.